-Day after clashes in Pune, Dalit-Maratha protests erupt in Mumbai suburbs
+Dalit protests hit Mumbai, Ambedkar's grandson calls for bandh tomorrow

 Central Railway's Chief PRO Sunil Udasi said the agitators came out on tracks and stopped the suburban services, though the railways has nothing to do with the incident.

-According to reports, some shops that stayed open were vandalised.
-Shops in Ghatkopar were also closed.

-Police have been deployed at all the crucial areas and patrolling is on in the city to avoid any untoward incident.

-Mumbai Police also tweeted about the traffic in the city, requesting citizens not to spread rumours.
+Mumbai Police on its Twitter page requested citizens not to spread rumours.

 Don’t believe in rumours.
 Traffic on Eastern expressway was affected due to protests.
 It’s moving now.
 Traffic at Chembur Naka is still affected.
 There is nothing to panic.
 Verify facts with police officers and men before posting anything on social media.— Mumbai Police (@MumbaiPolice) January 2, 2018

+"If there was any tension, the 200th anniversary commemoration of the Bhima Koregaon battle would not have taken place.
+Yesterday's programme was organised by Sambhaji Brigade (a Maratha organisation)," he said while addressing a press conference in Mumbai.

+Read: As Dalit protests hit Mumbai, Ambedkar’s grandson calls for state bandh tomorrow

-On Monday, one person was killed in violence in an event to mark 200th anniversary of the Bhima Koregaon battle in Pune district, where forces
+Clashes between Dalit and Maratha groups broke out on Monday during an event to mark the 200th anniversary of the Bhima Koregaon battle in Pune district.

 Dalit leaders commemorate the British victory, as it is believed that soldiers from the Mahar community -- then considered untouchable -- were part of the East India Company's forces.

-However, some right-wing groups in Pune had expressed opposition to the celebration of `British' victory.
+However, some right-wing groups in Pune had expressed opposition to the celebration of 'British' victory.

 Incidents of stone-pelting and vandalism occurred at Bhima Koregaon in Shiroor tehsil on Monday afternoon when people were heading for the war memorial in the village, police said.